vEnhance/web.evanchen.cc/input/techsupport.md

 Sidenote: HTML and LaTeX are
 [markup languages](https://stackoverflow.com/a/145179),
 and not programming languages in practice.
+CSS is not a programming language either for similar reasons.[^pedant]

+[^pedant]:
-(Pedants may argue they are _technically_ Turing-complete if abused enough, but why would you do that?)
+    Pedants may argue they are _technically_ Turing-complete if abused enough, but why would you do that?
-CSS is not a programming language either for similar reasons.

 ## {{ hl("editors", "Picking an editor") }}